NuGet/docs.microsoft.com-nuget/docs/consume-packages/consuming-packages-authenticated-feeds.md

     > If you must store credentials in the *nuget.config* file, consider using one of the more secure options mentioned above.

 By adhering to these best practices, you can securely authenticate private feeds while minimizing the risk of sensitive information exposure.

-The credentials you need to use are determined by the package source.
-Therefore, unless you're using a credential provider, you should check with your package source for what credentials to use.
-It is very common for package sources to forbid you from using your password (that you log into the website with) with NuGet.
-Typically you need to create a Personal Access Token to use as NuGet's password, but you should check the documentation for the NuGet server you're using.
-Some package sources, such as Azure DevOps and GitHub, have scoped access tokens, so you may need to ensure that any tokens you create include the required scope.

 ## Credentials in environment variables